THE WITCH IN THE LAB COAT, 2019-present

 The Witch in the Lab Coat is a PhD research-creation and scientific research project (in progress) that explores the intersection of feminist witchcraft and tissue engineering through the development of a body- and performance-based laboratory practice.

-This is a work in progress until 2023, currently conducted at SymbioticA International Centre of Excellence in Biological Art at the University of Western Australia, through a co-enrolment between the UWA School of the Design and the School of Human Sciences.
-Additional laboratory facilities include at the University of Montreal.
+This is a work in progress until mid-2023, currently conducted at SymbioticA International Centre of Excellence in Biological Art at the University of Western Australia, through a co-enrolment between the UWA School of the Design and the School of Human Sciences.
+Additional laboratory facilities include at the University of Montreal and University of Ottawa.

-The Witch in the Lab Coat includes the sub-project, Mooncalf, which is a scientific and cultural exploration of the development of menstrual serum for use in tissue culture, as well as multipotent stem cell isolation from menstrual blood.
+The Witch in the Lab Coat includes the sub-project, Mooncalf, an original research by WhiteFeather, which is a scientific and cultural exploration of the development of menstrual serum for use in tissue culture, as well as multipotent stem cell isolation from menstrual blood.
 This research was featured by Merck/ Sigma-Aldrich for International Day of Women and Girls in Science 2021, as part of their #nextgreatimpossible series.

 For more information on each aspect of the project, please view the image descriptions.